 Discrete Search Modes

-With Enhanced Search there are 4 modes for the City, State, and Country Filters.
+With the Experience add-on there are 4 modes for the City, State, and Country Filters.

 In this mode the city, state, or country selector is inactive and not shown on the interface.